CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-CLI-User-Guide/Monitor-Container-Environment.md

 Cumulus Networks recommends installing the NetQ Agent on the server with the containers.
 {{%/notice%}}

 This topic assumes a reasonable familiarity with Kubernetes terminology and architecture.
+If you do not have this familiarity, refer to {{<exlink url="https://kubernetes.io/docs/tutorials/" text="Kubernetes Tutorials">}} before continuing.

 ## Use NetQ with Kubernetes Clusters